 I'll suggest that you reduce the effect of things that give the illusion of clutter.
 Table and counter tops should be free and clear.
 Arts and crafts, souvenirs, family photos, and play time works of art should get moved out of sight.
 You need to "neutralize" the house so buyers can picture it as their new house.

 Every room gets a once-over.
 Changes that directly impact your sale price include fixable like pieces of furniture that should get rearranged, rooms that need new paint, carpet that needs to be replaced, fixtures that need polishing, and windows that need washing

 Buyers' agents know that their clients like a home that invites them inside.
 Decor that could be uninviting should go into storage so that your house will impress buyers during any visit.

 Setting the Stage

-During your Open House, we want to engage the buyer's senses.
-Brightening up each room is of major importance, so we'll do things like part the curtains and reduce shadows where needed to welcome the buyer.
-Together we'll enhance the air of the house with enjoyable music playing softly and make sure a pleasant scent circulates room-to-room.
-We'll include cozy-looking bedspreads, and pillows on your sofa and bed.
-We want buyers to feel like your current house has the potential to be.
+Brightening up your interior is of major importance, so we'll do things like part the curtains and add lighting where needed to welcome the buyer.
+Together we'll enhance the ambiance with enjoyable music playing softly and make sure a pleasant aroma circulates throughout your house.
+We'll make use of cozy-looking bedspreads, and pillows on your sofa and bed.
+We want buyers to feel like your current house is their future home.